zachmoshe/ranges-consolidator/README.md

 ## Installation
 Supported python versions - `2.7`, `3.4`

-For now, the package is not in PyPI yet.
+The package is not in PyPI yet.
 To install, clone the GIT repository locally and run (from the project's root directory)
 ```
 pip install .
 ```